-Granted, they may have a little splurch of color, like red or gray, but for the most part, they’re blue.
+Granted, they may have a little splurt of color, like red or gray or yellow, but for the most part, they’re blue.
 And usually a pretty dark blue, at that.

 In fact, if you go searching, you’ll only find very few airlines that have seats that aren’t blue.
 The Sukhoi Superjet‘s seats are gray with a strip of blue in them.
 SWISS’s Bombardier’s CS100 seats are grayish-white.
 And, of course, Virgin has planes with black seats, white seats or red seats (as well as purple lighting), because Richard Branson. 😉

 But otherwise, chances are good that if you go on a plane, your seat will be blue.
 What’s up with that?